 🧭 Since there are no designated trails in the area, you can create your route while exploring this vast expanse and testing your navigation skills.

 A small oasis right outside of downtown Moab, Mill Creek is a perfect spot to cool off on a hot summer day.
 I’ll be honest with you, I came here on a Friday afternoon in July and it was pretty busy, so I ended up taking a quick dip and leaving quickly.

-For better experience, come here early morning and you will have a chance to enjoy on eof the best things to do in Moab all without the crowds.
 It’s a cool 2-mile trail just a bit away from downtown Moab that has plenty of greenery and cool air to help you beat the heat.